Get access to the exclusive HR Resources you need to succeed in 2018.

 An HRA is a notional account controlled by the employer.
 Most HRAs allow the attributed "funds" to accumulate from year to year; however, this is not required and is at the employer's discretion.

 Most HRAs do not pay interest to participants, nor do they allow participant-directed investments.

-For 2017, the HSA contribution limits from all sources rises to $3,400 for single coverage but stays at $6,750 for family coverage (again, with an additional $1,000 catch-up contribution for account holders age 55 or older).
+For 2019, the HSA contribution limits from all sources rises to $3,500 for single coverage and $7,000 for family coverage (with an additional $1,000 catch-up contribution for account holders age 55 or older).

 HRAs must be funded solely by employers.
 Employer contributions are not taxable to the employee.

 HSAs are employee owned and portable on termination of employment.
 Prior to termination, HSA funds can be transferred from one HSA administrator (including the default firm selected by an employer) to another HSA administrator at the account-holder's discretion.

 An HRA's funds generally revert to the employer on termination of employment. •

 Employers can offer post-retirement HRAs as a retiree-only medical benefit.